Hybrid light-matter excitations and spontaneous time-reversal symmetry breaking in two-dimensional Josephson Junctions: Introduction

 A wide range of materials has been thoroughly investigated for their potential use as semiconducting components.
-These include InAs and InSb nanowires~\cite{kringhoj2021magnetic,matute2022signatures}, two-dimensional (2D) electron gases in III-V semiconductor heterostructures~\cite{kjaergaard2017hetero,marcus2023planar,strickland2024}, and atomically thin materials such as graphene~\cite{li2018ballistic,dvir2021gjj}.
+These include InAs and InSb nanowires~\cite{kringhoj2021magnetic,matute2022signatures}, two-dimensional (2D) electron gases in III-V semiconductor heterostructures~\cite{kjaergaard2017hetero,marcus2023planar,strickland2024}, and atomically thin materials such as graphene~\cite{li2018ballistic,pellegrino2020fnoise,dvir2021gjj}.
 Among them, 2D hybrid systems provide scalable platforms for future development of noise-protected qubits~\cite{fornieri2019,gyenis2021moving}, and their inherent tunability enables the realization of novel and complex devices~\cite{moehle2021,schiela2024}.
-Specifically, the graphene Josephson junction (GJJ) has emerged as a hybrid platform~\cite{li2016} that supports highly transparent interfaces~\cite{park2018}, allowing ballistic transport~\cite{schmidt2023tuning} and constructive interference between Andreev reflections~\cite{beenakker2006,jois2023andrv}, which coherently couple electron-hole pairs leading to the formation of Andreev bound states (ABSs)~\cite{bretheau2017,park2024controllable}.
+Specifically, the graphene Josephson junction (GJJ) has emerged as a hybrid platform that supports highly transparent interfaces, allowing ballistic transport and constructive interference between Andreev reflections~, which coherently couple electron-hole pairs leading to the formation of Andreev bound states (ABSs)~\cite{li2016,park2018,schmidt2023tuning,beenakker2006,jois2023andrv,bretheau2017,park2024controllable}.
 Additionally, the transport properties of this platform have been improved by encapsulating graphene in hexagonal boron nitride, which is commonly used as a low-loss dielectric~\cite{wang2022hBN,ouaj2024hBN}.
 Recent advances have already demonstrated the compatibility of the GJJ with a variety of superconducting circuits, such as microwave cavities~\cite{schmidt2018} and gate-tunable transmon qubits~\cite{kroll2018,wang2019}.
 Furthermore, the low heat capacity of graphene combined with JJs nonlinearity has enabled the development of highly sensitive microwave bolometers~\cite{lee2020bolometer,kokkoniemi2020bolometer}, which can be integrated into gate-tunable parametric amplifiers that operate within the quantum-limited noise regime~\cite{butseraen2022gjjamp,sarkar2022gjjamp}.
-In JJs physics, a fundamental observable is the current-phase relation (CPR), which describes how the dissipationless supercurrent depends on the superconducting phase difference $\vphi$ across the junction~\cite{golubov2004}.
-In the case of GJJs, the CPR exhibits forward skewness compared to the traditional sinusoidal form, denoting the presence of higher harmonics~\cite{english2016current,messelot2024}, which are crucial for the design and application of superconducting devices~\cite{larsen2020parity, souto2022}.
-This characteristic depends on the microscopic composition of the junction, such as the number of conduction channels and their transmission properties~\cite{nanda2017current}.
-Moreover, recent experimental observations on quasi-2D InSb junctions have shown that skewness can be influenced by the gate voltage, the quality of the junction material, and the presence of spin-orbit coupling or magnetic fields~\cite{iorio2023,chieppa2025}.